BillHertzing/ATAP.Utilities/src/ATAP.Utilities.Security.Powershell/ReadMe.md

 Update-MasterPasswordSecureStringFile -Path $PasswordSecureStringFilePath

 Add-UsersSecretStoreVault (in behalf of a specific User on a specific Computer, so must accept 1 user and list of machines, 1 machine and list of users, or hash of computerXusers -value = $Subject and - $KeySecureStringFilePath $PasswordSecureStringFilePath
- Uses Register-SecretVault, for any of the three vault types, paramter sets
+ Uses Register-SecretVault, for any of the three vault types, parameter sets

 ### Public User Functions